Zenomodiff/Random-Movie-Names-API/README.md

 # Movie-Names-API

-An API that will return random Film Names 📽‍️🎞‍️
+An API that will return Film Names 📽‍️🎞‍️